majidmalekan/talayn/README.md

 * Atomic (ACID) transactions using `DB::transaction` and `lockForUpdate()`
 * Clean architecture with **Repository & Service Layers**
 * Factory & Seeder support for testing
+* using queue and job for ACID and race condition safe implementation
 * Sanctum-based API token authentication
 * Runs with Laravel Sail (Docker)